-Preliminary Applications should be submitted by email in PDF format to funding@healtheffects.org (subject line: [PI last name] RFA 18-2 Preliminary Application) no later than APRIL 15, 2019, with a copy to our Science Administration Assistant (science-admin@healtheffects.org).
+Preliminary Applications should be submitted by email in PDF format to funding@healtheffects.org (subject line: PI last name RFA 20-2 Preliminary Application) no later than MARCH 24, 2021.
 HEI will acknowledge receipt of the application.
-Applicants will be informed whether or not to submit a full application by mid-May, 2019.
+Applicants will be informed whether to submit a full application by mid-July 2020.